8 Dec

 Not only is Zeet saving Erik time, but it is enabling his team of machine learning engineers to interface directly with their infrastructure in new ways.
 When Banana onboards a new engineer, one of their tasks is to get a minimal ML model deployed on Zeet and wired into the rest of the stack.
 This step takes half a day to learn, and then new engineers can deploy whatever they need to in their daily work without ever being blocked by DevOps.

 Additionally, Banana extends Zeet's default capabilities through the Zeet API to handle their unique needs.
 Banana has an in-house autoscaler to balance cost and latency for its customers.
-This ML-specific infrastructure scales up the model server if latency spikes, then scales back when the additional capacity is no longer needed.
-Building Banana's autoscaler with the Zeet API lets Erik skip worrying about things like whether or not the replicas he was provisioning are healthy; he just knows that he can rely on the replica count that the API gives him.
+This ML-specific infrastructure is elastic, in that through auto-scaling, it scales up the model server if latency spikes, then scales back when the additional capacity is no longer needed.
+Building Banana's autoscaler with the Zeet API not only let them save money and mental overhead by avoiding a more complex service like AWS Cloudwatch, but it also solves the problem so much so that Erik spends approximately zero time worrying about things like whether or not the replicas he was provisioning are healthy; he just knows that he can rely on the replica count and metrics that the API gives him.
 Working at a higher level of abstraction than AWS's boto3 Python API, his previous tool, makes the autoscaler a more reliable and maintainable piece of infrastructure.

 Improved Deployment Velocity & Code Review